rickardlindberg/rickardlindberg.me/writing/writing-my-own-video-editor/index.markdown

 </center>
 </p>

-I wanted to think about how to represent clips on the timeline in my ideal video editor.
+I wanted to think about how to represent clips on a timeline in my ideal video editor.
 This sketch also told me that the urge had not gone away.

 ## Researching MLT